bluewolf44/bluewolf44/README.md

-## 👋 Hello there i'm Daniel
+## 👋 Hello there I'm Daniel

-🎓 I'm currently studying Software Engineering at the University of Otago.
+🎓 I've got a bachelor's in Software Engineering at the University of Otago.

-🔭 I’m am working on a ai power baker assistant app.
+🔭 I’m am working on TheDessertRoom website.

-🌱 I’m learning React,django and AWS cloud.
+🌱 I’m currently learning AWS cloud.

 Email me: [danielwest618@gmail.com](danielwest618@gmail.com)